simonrupf/convert2json/README.md

 ============
 Utilities for use on the command line, to convert CSV, INI, TOML, XML & YAML to JSON.
-For each supported format there is a tool for use in a pipe as well as a jq wrapper which passes the converted input or files in the arguments to jq, for further querying and processing.
+For each supported format there is a tool for use in a pipe as well as a wrapper which passes the converted input or files in the arguments to jaq or jq, for further querying and processing.

 Overview
 --------
 Goals:
 + provide light-weight converters to JSON
-+ provide jq wrappers
++ provide jaq and jq wrappers
 + add support for additional formats having maintained [Serde](https://serde.rs/) implementations

 Non-Goals:
 - converting JSON into other data formats, consider [jyt](https://github.com/ken-matsui/jyt)
-- replicating [jq](https://jqlang.github.io/jq/), jq must be installed to use the jq wrappers
+- replicating [jq](https://jqlang.github.io/jq/), jaq or jq must be installed to use the jq wrappers

 Usage examples
 --------------